May 6, 2019

-“It’s a great honour to be recognized provincially and to be included in a group of such accomplished female business leaders, said Kristi Hines, Founder & Director of Hines Health Services.
-The entire team at Hines Health Services is thrilled and the hard work, dedication and perseverance by everyone has been acknowledged, she adds.”
+“It’s a great honour to be selected and to be included in a group of such accomplished female business leaders”, said Kristi Hines, Founder & Director of Hines Health Services.
+“This investment from the Government of Canada is going to help Hines Health Services diversify into the technology sector and grow.
+I’m proud to be part of this innovative Women Entrepreneurship Strategy,” she added.

 The Arctic Ocean is so beautiful in the late summer and early fall, but can be deathly cold & unpredictable.
 Having a well-prepared, self-sufficient team is critical when it comes to marine safety and emergency response.